vladbulhac/GoogleCloudGEmailDispatcher/README.md

 4. If you are redirected to a "Google didn't verify the application" page, click on Advanced and then on Access [gcloud-function-region]-[gcloud-function-projectid].cloudfunctions.net
 5. Review the scopes the cloud function wants access to, then click on Continue if everything is in order
 6. You should be redirected to a page with the successful message: "Saved the access and refresh tokens in Google Cloud Datastore!"
-7. Go to Google Cloud Functions dashboard, click on the EmailDispatcher function
+7. Go back to Google Cloud Functions dashboard, click on the EmailDispatcher function
-8. Go to TESTING tab and use a request like in the example, replacing the [string] with your data:
+8. Go to TESTING tab and use a request like in the example, replacing [string] with your data (if you don't want to input any value into CC or BCC you must use an empty string value: ""):

 ```
 {